 Unit Schedule Page

-A unit supervisor is identified as such on the unit record in NAV.
+A unit supervisor is identified as such on the unit record in Sparkrock 2016.
 A unit may have multiple supervisors, any of whom can perform supervisor actions for the unit.

 The Unit Schedule page is the main access point for supervisory functions.
 This page is accessed from the main menu bar.
-The Unit Schedule page is available to all employees but has more controls and capabilities when the logged-in employee is designated as a unit supervisor.
+The Unit Schedule page is available to all employees but has more controls and capabilities when the logged-in employee is designated as a unit supervisor for the selected unit.

 - Select a specific unit from the location drop-down list.
 Any unit to which you are assigned (regardless of your supervisory status) will appear in the unit selector drop-down.